avram-meir/grids-to-climdivs/README.md

 ### Configuration files

 To define the gridded input files and compute climate divisions output files from those data, grids-to-climdivs uses configuration files in ["INI" format](https://metacpan.org/pod/Config::Simple#INI-FILE) that hold all of the needed information.
-A [sample configuration file](config/config.example) is provided that can be used as a starting point to create new configuration files for your input data.
+A [sample configuration file](config/binary-example.config) is provided that can be used as a starting point to create new configuration files for your input data.
 The sample config file works with a sample gridded data file provided in the same directory, which is useful for testing the software functionality on your system.
 This is the sample configuration file:

 ```
-; Sample configuration file for scripts/grids-to-climdivs.pl
-; Works with the provided sample data file config/sample.grid

 [input]

-file=$APP_PATH/config/sample.grid
-ngrids=6
-regrid=1
-template=$APP_PATH/lib/grib2/global-6th-degree.template.grb
+; Parameters in this section include:
+;   file
+;   byteorder  Are the data written in "big_endian" or "little_endian" format?
+;   missing    Value used as the missing data indicator in the input dataset
+;   headers    Do the grids have Fortran-style headers (e.g., 4 bytes at the beginning and end of each record)?
+Supply "header" if yes, or "no_header" if no.
+;   ngrids     How many grid records are in the dataset?
+;   rgconus    Do the grids need to be regridded to match the CONUS map file?
+Supply "1" for yes, or "0" for no.
+;   rgakhi     Do the grids need to be regridded to match the AK-HI map file?
+Supply "1" for yes, or "0" for no.

+file=$APP_PATH/config/sample-binary.grid
 byteorder=little_endian
 missing=-999.
-headers=0
+headers=no_header
+ngrids=3
+rgconus=1
+rgakhi=0

+[regrid]

+; Supply the parameters in this section if [input]->regrid=1
+; Parameters in this section include:
+;   template   Grib2 data file with dimensions matching the binary grid

+template=$APP_PATH/lib/grib2/global-6th-degree.template.grb

+[output]

+; Parameters in this section include:
+;   rpn        Supply an expression in Reverse Polish Notation to convert the gridpoints (e.g., for a unit conversion)
+;   grids         Which grids to create climdivs data for (available grids are 1 through ngrids)
+;   files         Output filenames to use (date wildcards and certain variables allowed)
+;   descriptions  Descriptions of data to print in the header line of the climdivs files

 rpn=9:*:5:/:32:+

-[output]
-grids=1,3,5
+grids=1,2,3
 files=sample.tmax.climdivs,sample.tmin.climdivs,sample.tave.climdivs
 descriptions=TMAX,TMIN,TAVE
 ```

-A description of each of these parameters follows.

-#### Input

-`file` This is the full path and name of the gridded input data file to use.
-Date information included in the path can be specified using [Linux date wildcards](https://man7.org/linux/man-pages/man1/date.1.html).
-For example, to specify year, month, and day directories, use `%Y/%m/%d`.
-The actual date to use is set by the script [grids-to-climdivs.pl](scripts/grids-to-climdivs.pl) using the `--date` option.
-Additionally, three variables can optionally be used as a part of the value:

-* `$DATA_IN` - if your input data is located in some centralized data storage mount or directory, you can `export DATA_IN=/path/to/storage` to make things easier
-* `$DATA_OUT` - useful for defining a location where your own output data are written to, e.g., `export DATA_OUT=${HOME}/data`
-* `$APP_PATH` - not an environment variable, this will be set to the path where this software is installed by grids-to-climdivs.pl

-`ngrids` Many gridded binary data files have more than one grid stored in them.
-Specify the number of grids using this parameter.
-The grids-to-climdivs.pl script will split the input data file into `ngrids` pieces and can then compute climate divisional values for each grid separately.
-Which grids to output can be defined by the `grids` options below.

-`regrid` If your gridded dataset does not match the exact dimensions of [the 0.125 degree/climate divisions map](lib/map/GridToClimdivs.map), then set this value to 1, because the data must be regridded to match the map.
-This regridding is done by the wgrib2 software by converting the grids into grib2 format, performing the regrid, and then writing out the regridded data to a temporary output file read by grids-to-climdivs.pl.
-If your data are already 0.125 degree and match the map dimensions, this parameter can be set to 0.

-The following five parameters provide information used by wgrib to regrid the input data.
-Therefore, if `regrid=0`, they are not necessary.

-`template` Path to a grib2 file with grid spatial dimensions that match your input dataset.
-The data in this file do not matter as it is simply used as a template by wgrib2 to translate the binary input data into grib2 format.

-`byteorder` Set to `big-endian` or `little-endian` depending on the byte order of the input dataset.
-See [this Wikipedia article](https://en.wikipedia.org/wiki/Endianness) for more information.

-`missing` Use this parameter to set what the missing value is in your dataset.

-`headers` Binary data created by Fortran sometimes include headers that define the chunk size of the binary data.
-These headers take up one byte at the beginning of the record, and one at the end.
-If these headers are present, set this value to 1.
-If the input data are purely unformatted binary, set this value to 0.

-`rpn` Optionally provide a unit conversion for the gridded data, as wgrib2 can do this quickly.
-An example is converting degrees Celsius to degrees Fahrenheit: `rpn=9:*:5:/:32:+`.
-See [wgrib -rpn](https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/rpn.html) for more information.

-#### Output

-`grids` Given `ngrids` defined above, specify which of these grid(s) you want to create climate divisions data for.
-For example, if your input data file contains six grids and you want to create climate divisions data for the first, third, and fifth grids, set `grids=1,3,5`.
-Values must be comma-delimited.

-`files` Provide the output filenames for each of the climate divisions data files to be created.
-The number of filenames provided should match the number of `ngrids`.
-Date wildcards and the three allowed variables can be used.
-Note that the script grids-to-climdivs.pl takes an `--output` argument set to the output directory where files should be written.
-Therefore, the path/filename provided here should be relative to the path provided by the `--output` option.
-Values must be comma-delimited.

-`descriptions` Provide a brief description of the data, and this will be printed as a header line in the climate divisions output data.
-Provide one description for each grid that is output.
-Values must be comma-delimited.

 ### Perl scripts